aimms/how-to/Articles/526/526-composite-exchange-database.rst

 Summary
 -----------

-Exchanging data with databases is pretty straightforward in both the component and reference based approach to handle composite objects.
+Exchanging data with databases is can be done for both the component and reference based approach to handle composite objects.